SAKETHVUNKA/mini-projects/README.md

 # 🧩 Mini Projects Collection

 This repository contains a curated set of small-scale projects and academic experiments developed as part of my learning journey in computer science.
-Each subproject demonstrates a specific concept — from basic I/O and GUI design to digital logic and data structure applications.
+Each subproject demonstrates a specific concept — from basic I/O and GUI design to digital logic, data structures, and low-level assembly programming.

-These projects span multiple languages including **C**, **Python**, **Verilog**, **Solidity**, and are organized for easy exploration and reuse.
+These projects span multiple languages including **C**, **Python**, **Verilog**, **Solidity**, and **ARM Assembly**, and are organized for easy exploration and reuse.

 ## 📁 Project Structure